Logan-Hansen/PokemonCrystal/README.md

 - [ ] Way to obtain mystery gift only items - possibly decoration vendor in goldenrod, or improved purchases by mom when you earn enough money

 --------------------

 Other Updates & Changes
 --------------------
 - [X] Ghost type is now Special and Dark is now Physical
-- [X] Trade evolutions by level - Machoke, Haunter, Graveler, Kadabra @ lvl 36
+- [ ] Trade evolutions by level
-- [X] Trade evolutions that require item now work as if it was a stone
+- [ ] Trade evolutions that require item now work as if it was a stone
+- [ ] Updated movesets for Pokemon
+    - [ ] Improved egg move options (check that all are possible)
+    - [ ] More evolution move options
+    - [ ] Hail and other new moves added to learnsets
+- [ ] Gen 1 transfer moves with tutor in Kanto
+- [ ] Base stat changes to rebalance and increase usability
+- [ ] Speed up egg hatch rates (twice as fast for everything)
 - [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
 - [X] Goldenrod Move Tutor now there every day once you beat elite four, allows unlimited purchases, and charges money instead of coins
-- [X] Updated movesets for Pokemon
-- [X] Base stat changes to rebalance and increase usability
 - [X] Dex entries for Raikou, Entei, and Suicune marked as seen by Eusine when you wake them up to make tracking them easier.
 - [X] nurse joy turns you to face the other way when done
 - [X] daycare man appears outside the fence
 - [X] odd egg has decent dvs - will either be 15/15/15/15 or 15/10/10/10 Shiny
 - [X] Haircuts and grooming now twice as effective at raising happiness.
 Younger brother also now has 40/30/30 chances for better haircuts instead of 60/30/10 and works mondays
 - [X] Walking raised happiness twice as fast -> now 2 happiness every other step cycle
-- [X] Speed up egg hatch rates (twice as fast for everything)
 - [X] Increased pokemon levels for everything east of Ecruteak
 - [X] Slightly improved fishing odds of getting something other than a magikarp
 - [X] Starter Pokeballs now color coded - no more guess and check to decide!